-Driver/Front Passenger airbags, Front/rear seatbelt pre-tensioners, Pass airbag/seat occupancy detector, Passenger airbag off kit, Pedestrian contact sensing and deployable bonnet, Roll over bars in satin chrome, Seatbelt reminders for driver and front passenger, Side airbags, Tyre pressure monitoring system
+Driver/Front Passenger airbags, Front/rear seatbelt pre-tensioners, Pass airbag/seat occupancy detector, Passenger airbag off kit, Pedestrian contact sensing and deployable bonnet, Seatbelt reminder for driver and front passenger, Side airbags, Tyre pressure monitoring system

-12 way electrically adjustable front seats with driver's memory function, Front headrests, Lumbar support, Memory function for passenger seat, Performance seats
+12 way electrically adjustable front seats with driver's memory function, Front headrests, Lumbar support, Memory function for passenger seat, R performance seats

 Deadlocks, Drive away door locking, Engine immobiliser, Keyless Start, Locking wheel nuts, Perimetric and volumetric anti theft alarm, Remote central locking, Smart key entry system, Two stage unlocking, Valet mode

 |Badge Engine CC:||5.0|